Cuisinart SS-15 Review

 - Wide clearance between dispensing area and drip tray creates a splatter

 When measured with overall satisfaction and value, I did find myself scratching my head a little.
 At the time of writing it looks like the stainless steel version has the lowest price.
+My favorite color is that copper one.

 If you are in the market for a dual brew coffeemaker, I recommend you to have a look at the latter edition of the Hamilton Beach Flexbrew or the Hamilton Beach Full Pot 2-Way which are reasonable priced and deliver more in the value department, as well as enjoy higher satisfaction ratings.